 My program was only one of many.
-Japanese language educators from a total of thirty-fi countries were participating in different programs at the institute during my stay.
-I was about their home countries.
+Japanese language educators from a total of thirty-five countries were participating in different programs at the institute during my stay.
+I was stimulated by their positive attitude toward Japan and by the discussions I had with them about their home countries.
 It was inspiring to meet so many skilled Japanese educators from around the world.
 The spread of Japanese language education is vital in our increasingly global society.
 The Japan Foundation is playing a central role.